Fentanyl caused ‘Gangsta’s Paradise’ rapper Coolio's death

-LOS ANGELES (AP) — Coolio, the rapper who was among hip-hop’s biggest names of the 1990s with hits including “Gangsta’s Paradise” and “Fantastic Voyage,” died last year because of fentanyl, his manager said.
+LOS ANGELES (AP) — “Gangsta’s Paradise” rapper Coolio suffered an accidental death from the effects of fentanyl, heroin and methamphetamine last year, the Los Angeles County coroner's office reported Thursday.

-Coolio’s former longtime manager Jarez Posey told The Associated Press Thursday that Coolio’s cause of death was fentanyl and that he also had traces of heroin and methamphetamine in his system.
+The county agency also cited cardiomyopathy, a disease that makes it more difficult for the heart to pump blood to the body, as a “significant condition.”
+Investigators also determined Coolio’s severe asthma and cigarette smoking played a role in his death.

-The Los Angeles County Medical Examiner’s Office listed his death as accidental and cited cardiomyopathy as a “significant condition."
-Posey also confirmed that investigators determined Coolio’s severe asthma and cigarette smoking played a role in his death.
+Coolio’s former longtime manager Jarez Posey also confirmed the cause of death Thursday.

 Coolio — born Artis Leon Ivey Jr., on Aug.
 1, 1963 — died at the Los Angeles home of a friend on Sept.
 28, 2022.
 He was 59.